Automated & flexible heat pump use

 Decentralised energy systems of the future will be underpinned by low carbon technologies, including heat pumps in countries with colder climates.
 Their intelligent use is critical to supporting the grid during times of strain.

 Heat pumps are a relatively nascent technology in the UK, but ownership rates are growing.
-The evidence base for how consumers interact with heat pumps is limited; this field trial is designed to identify an acceptable approach to their remote control that maintains household comfort levels.
-We are gathering behavioural insights regarding what ‘good’ automation of heat pumps looks like, in order to assess the amount of flexibility we can expect from them in the future - allowing for the design of efficient and consumer-centric future energy systems.
+The evidence base for how consumers interact with heat pumps is limited; this field trial was designed to identify an acceptable approach to their remote control that maintains household comfort levels.
+We have gathered behavioural insights regarding what ‘good’ automation of heat pumps looks like, in order to assess the amount of flexibility we can expect from them in the future - allowing for the design of efficient and consumer-centric future energy systems.

 Pilot findings